IntersectMBO/plutus/marlowe-dashboard-client/README.md

 ### NPM Scripts

-Apart from the `start` script introduced above there are a couple of scripts for the most frequent tasks during development.
-In order to run a webpack server in development mode with automatic reloading use **webpack:server**:
+Apart from the `start` script introduced above there are a few scripts for the most frequent tasks during development.
+For example, in order to run a webpack server in development mode with automatic reloading use **webpack:server**:

 ```
-$ npm webpack:server
+$ npm run webpack:server
 ```

+This is the final step of the `start` script described above, and is all you need to get up and running subsequently if you have already installed the npm modules and generated the PureScript bridge code.

 Please refer to [package.json](./package.json) for the full set of provided scripts.